JetBrains/kotlin-web-site/pages/community/slackccugl.md

 * Don’t split messages into multiple ones.
 Ask it all in a single message.
 * Use code blocks.
 Don’t paste code as plain text.
 Slack supports Kotlin markup.
 If the code you are pasting is longer than a few lines, use "Code or text snippet" available from + menu next to message input.
 Only first few lines will be displayed to all users and people interested in the code can expand your code to look into details.
 * While it’s polite to say “Hi” or “I have a question” before asking something, it doesn’t scale and leads to noise.
 You can say hello in the same message you ask the question if you like.
-* Use threads.
-It allows both yourself and others to follow the conversations easily.
+* Using threads is not required, but do take into account that it does allow people to more easily follow conversations, especially those jumping in late.
 * Use reactions to show gratitude as opposed to a message.
 It reduces the noise and gets the message across.
 * Don’t use reactions to tell people they’re in the wrong place or asking the wrong question.
 If they’re on the wrong channel, point them to the right one.
 If their question is badly worded, help them correct it.
 Have empathy.
 * Take into account cultural differences.
 As they say, what the British say isn’t what the British mean.
 Remember this both as the receiver and producer of messages.